MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 * RevoRsrConnector
 * revolpe

-For a list of deprecated or discontinued functions within an existing package, see [Release notes for R Server](../resources-deprecated-features.md).
+For a list of deprecated or discontinued functions within an existing package, see [Deprecated, discontinued, or changed features](../resources-deprecated-features.md).

 ## Next steps